wdawson/okta.github.io/_source/_docs/api/resources/apps.md

     * Application user has a `STAGED` status with no `externalId` while the background provisioning job is queued.
 2. When the background provisioning job completes successfully, the application user transitions to the `PROVISIONED` status.
     * Application user is assigned an `externalId` when successfully provisioned in target application.
 The `externalId` should be immutable for the life of the assignment
 3. If the background provisioning job completes with an error, the application user remains with the `STAGED` status but has `syncState` as `ERROR`.
-A provisioning task is created in the Okta Admin UI that must be resolved to retry the job.
+A provisioning task is created in the administrator UI that must be resolved to retry the job.

 When the `PUSH_PROFILE_UPDATES` feature is enabled, updates to an upstream profile are pushed downstream to the application according to profile mastering priority.
 The app user's `syncState` has the following values: